 Speaking of magnifiers: there are some magnifiers in this price range, but I am not convinced they are worth the price premium over the sub-$400 ones.
 Once again, a lot of this comes down to whether a made-in-China magnifier bothers you.
 If the answer is yes, your options are very limited.
 You can either get an Aimpoint magnifier or EOTech’s G33.
 Personally, I sorta came to grips that for now my best bang for the buck is with Chinese OEMs.
 More importantly, I prefer compact and light magnifiers and with those, I really do not have an option for something not made in China.
 I do use a 6x magnifier from Aimpoint, but that is another step up in price.

 General Purpose Tactical:

 SWFA’s SS HD 3-9×42 FFP scope with Mil-Quad reticle has probably been my most recommended scope since it came onto the market.
-It does not look all that fancy on paper, but it is just about bulletproof, works well in difference lighting conditions and tracks like a champ.
+It does not look all that fancy on paper, but it is just about bulletproof, works well in different lighting conditions and tracks like a champ.
 This is the scope I recommend more often than any other in any price range.
-There is a reason for it and there is a reason this recommendation has not changed in years years.
+There is a reason for it and there is a reason this recommendation has not changed in years.